minipasila/PlaceBot/README.md

-# Overcast Place Bot
+# PuuCraft Place Bot

-The bot for oc.tc and their allies, forked from PlaceNL!
+The bot for PuuCraft and their allies, forked from PlaceNL!
 This bot connects with the [command server](https://github.com/Indicardo/Commando) and gets its orders from there.
 You can see the order history [here](https://placebot.oc.tc/).

 ## User script bot